cedricbonhomme/k-means-clustering/README.md

 The first argument is the nickname of the recommender.
 The second argument is the password.
 Only use a user with the *recommender* role!

 *process.py* launches the clustering process.
+Clusters are set of id of talks or stands.

 # TODO